 (1) The amendments in this section are to the Country Areas Water Supply Act 1947.

 (2) Section 12C(1)(c) is amended by deleting “the Agriculture and Related Resources Protection Act 1976” and inserting instead —

 “ the Biosecurity and Agriculture Management Act 2007 ”.

-”.